WHEN VANLIFE DRIVES YOU MAD

 Not forgetting, the ones that just love the sound of their own voice!
 Yes, they have to get those vocal tones shouting out above the rest, coming over to start conversation, which is usually all about them!

-It’s no we get moments when Vanlife drives us mad!
+It’s no wonder we get moments when Vanlife drives us mad!

 We don’t think we fall into their category but perhaps some would disagree!
 We’ve all seen them as they pull up into a parking spot, reverse, drive forward, turn around, forward again, back, slightly over to the left then to the right….phew, this is hard work!